Mussenden Temple and Downhill Demesne

 Castlerock to Mussenden Temple walk

 The walking trail begins in a car park at the western end of Tunnel Brae in Castlerock, next to a black stone gate lodge.
 Walk over the stone step-over stile and continue along the stone path beside the caravan park boundary.
-Follow the grass path around the headland, called “The Moor” by locals.
+Follow the mown grass track around the headland, called “The Moor” by locals, where a grass track leads towards the ruins and gardens.

 Visitors can appreciate breathtaking panoramic views from this elevated coastal spot, which offers clear visibility of several landmarks.
 These include Donegal’s Inishowen peninsula to the west, the Giants Causeway and Antrim Hills to the east, and the Paps of Jura, Scottish Isles to the northeast.
 However, caution should always be exercised on this headland due to the dangerous cliff edges nearby.